Cat: Skull

 The cat skull is unusual among mammals in having very large eye sockets and a powerful specialized jaw.
-Within the jaw, cats have teeth adapted for killing prey and tearing meat.
-When it overpowers its prey, a cat delivers a lethal neck bite with its two long canine teeth, inserting them between two of the prey's vertebrae and severing its spinal cord, causing irreversible paralysis and death.
+Two long canine teeth for killing and tearing prey, can stab between two of the prey's vertebrae and sever its spinal cord, causing paralysis and death.
 Compared to other felines, domestic cats have narrowly spaced canine teeth relative to the size of their jaw, which is an adaptation to their preferred prey of small rodents, which have small vertebrae.

 The premolar and first molar together compose the carnassial pair on each side of the mouth, which efficiently shears meat into small pieces, like a pair of scissors.
-These are vital in feeding, since cats' small molars cannot chew food effectively, and cats are largely incapable of mastication.
-Although cats tend to have better teeth than most humans, with decay generally less likely because of a thicker protective layer of enamel, a less damaging saliva, less retention of food particles between teeth, and a diet mostly devoid of sugar, they are nonetheless subject to occasional tooth loss and infection.
+These are vital in feeding, because cats' small molars cannot chew food effectively, and cats are largely incapable of mastication.
+Cats tend to have better dental health than most humans, with decay generally less likely because of a thicker protective layer of enamel, a less damaging saliva, less retention of food particles between teeth, and a diet mostly devoid of sugar.
+Nonetheless, they are subject to occasional tooth loss and infection.

 Claws

 Cats have protractible and retractable claws.
 In their normal, relaxed position, the claws are sheathed with the skin and fur around the paw's toe pads.
 This keeps the claws sharp by preventing wear from contact with the ground and allows for the silent stalking of prey.
 The claws on the forefeet are typically sharper than those on the hindfeet.
-Cats can voluntarily extend their claws on one or more paws.
-They may extend their claws in hunting or self-defense, climbing, kneading, or for extra traction on soft surfaces.
+Cats can voluntarily extend their claws, such as in hunting, fighting, climbing, kneading, or for extra traction on soft surfaces.
 Cats shed the outside layer of their claw sheaths when scratching rough surfaces.

 Most cats have five claws on their front paws and four on their rear paws.
 The dewclaw is proximal to the other claws.
 More proximally is a protrusion which appears to be a sixth "finger".
 This special feature of the front paws on the inside of the wrists has no function in normal walking but is thought to be an antiskidding device used while jumping.
 Some cat breeds are prone to having extra digits ("polydactyly").
-Polydactylous cats occur along North America's northeast coast and in Great Britain.